 Even so, this isn’t to say that you can’t find a good company.
 Just do your homework.

 How Long Does the Process Take?

-- Bankruptcy.
-A Chapter 7 bankruptcy usually takes about four to six months.
+Bankruptcy.
+A Chapter 7 bankruptcy usually takes about four months to complete.
 In a Chapter 13 case, you’ll propose a repayment plan that can last from three to five years, depending on whether your family income falls below or above the median income for your state.

 How Much Will It Cost?

-- Bankruptcy.
-You can expect to pay a court filing fee of $310 for Chapter 13 bankruptcy and $335 for Chapter 7 bankruptcy (as of August 2017); attorneys’ fees that vary by region and complexity of the case; and credit counseling and debtor education courses for $50-$100.
-You’ll also have to pay into a three- to five-year repayment plan in Chapter 13 bankruptcy.
+Bankruptcy.
+You can expect to pay a court filing fee of $338 for Chapter 7 and $313 for Chapter 13 ($335 and $310 respectively until December 1, 2020); attorneys’ fees that vary by region and complexity of the case; and credit counseling and debtor education courses for $50-$100.
+You’ll also pay into a three- to five-year repayment plan in Chapter 13 bankruptcy.

 Protection from Creditor Action

-- Bankruptcy.
+Bankruptcy.
 Creditors cannot choose whether or not they participate in the bankruptcy case.
 It applies to all.
-Creditors cannot take action to collect their debts without the express permission of the bankruptcy court.
+Because of the automatic stay, creditors cannot take action to collect their debts without the express permission of the bankruptcy court.